assaf/zombie/doc/new-events.md

 Emitted whenever an input element receives the focus.

+`evaluated (code, result, filename)`

+Emitted whenever JavaScript code is evaluated.
+The first argument is the JavaScript function or source code, the second argument the result, and the third argument is the filename.

 `inactive (window)`

 Emitted when this window is no longer the active window.